rafael-santiago/kryptos/doc/CODESTYLE.md

 ``0`` <- This is a "string" terminator.
 But try not depending on them, if you can pass the amount of bytes pass it!

+### Gotos

+Well, well, well, polemic is loaded...
+I use goto stuff is used here.
+But it is used with care.
+The main usage of goto is for cleaning up issues.
+The rule of thumb here is never perform a goto that goes backward, the goto always need to jump forward.

+If you have got reasons for a spaghetti code let's discuss the idea before.

 ### Macros

 C macros are sharp and great, if you know how to proper use it.